ejohansson13/concepts_explained/Stable Diffusion/Schedulers_ML.md

   <img src="/Stable Diffusion/Images/accelerated_non_Markovian_inference.png" alt="Image of accelerated non-Markovian inference process taken from DDIM research paper" width="60%">
 </p>

-Benefits.
 Allowed for separation of scheduling algorithm from model architecture.
 "From the definition of Jσ, it would appear that a different model has to be trained for every choice of σ, since it corresponds to a different variational objective (and a different generative process).
 However, Jσ is equivalent to Lγ for certain weights γ, as we show below...
 With L1 as the objective, we are not only learning a generative process for the Markovian inference process considered in Sohl-Dickstein et al. (2015) and Ho et al. (2020), but also generative processes for many non-Markovian forward processes parametrized by σ that we have described.
 Therefore, we can essentially use pretrained DDPM models as the solutions to the new objectives, and focus on finding a generative process that is better at producing samples subject to our needs by changing σ."
 Significantly improved inference time.
 Allowed tradeoff between inference speed and quality.
-Alteration of noise in latent space could controllably alter output of image in pixel space.

 ## Euler